Elaineyi1/President_timeline/README.md

 In this paper, no LLM was used.

 ## Where is the paper
-The paper, the code and the references can be found in the output file
+The paper, the code and the references can be found in the output file.
+The plan for the timeline can be found in the plan file.